darrenmcgill35/milestone-project-3/README.md

 1. Similar to GITHUB using git add and commit I pushed to Heroku using 'git push heroku master'.

+1. Later on in the project I was introduced to CICD - continuous integration and continuous delivery.
+Using my new Pycharm IDE I could just Click the green tick (Commit), write my commit message and click commit and push.
+After linking my Github repository to my Heroku app this one time push will update my code on Github and deploy the app on Heroku.

 ## *Credits*

 #### Content